sparkflows/sparkflows-docs/docs/machine-learning/model-persistence/index.rst

 The ML models can be saved into the following locations:

 - HDFS : when Fire Insights is connected to a Hadoop Cluster
+- S3 : when Fire is configured and connected to AWS.
-- S3 : when the jobs are running on EMR or on Databricks cluster on AWS.
-Even when Fire is running in local standalone mode on AWS, the models can be saved onto S3.
+- Local Machine FileSystem : when Fire is running in local mode

 In order to save onto S3, the model path can be provided as ``s3://models/priceprediction``